-- Adult High School Co-Enrolled students are those currently enrolled in a high school program as a K-12 student (have not withdrawn from K-12) and are simultaneously taking high school core credit courses in an adult high school program, per s.
+Adult High School Co-Enrolled students are those currently enrolled in a high school program as a K-12 student (have not withdrawn from K-12) and are simultaneously taking high school core credit courses in an adult high school program, per s.
 1011.80, F.S.
 Appropriate documentation, as specified by the institution, shall be obtained prior to enrollment.
 Adult High School Co-enrolled is not an eligible federally funded (NRS) program and students are not subject to pre- or post-testing requirements and are exempt from the block tuition for adult general education programs.

-Educational functioning levels are also not required when reporting Co-Enrolled students. - GED® Preparation students must be pre-tested within 12 contact hours of instructional activity to determine if the student is at an ABE Level 5 or higher.
+GED® Preparation students must be pre-tested within 12 contact hours of instructional activity to determine if the student is at an ABE Level 5 or higher.
 The student is not required to be post-tested.
-Completion is determined by earning a high school equivalency diploma.
+Completion is determined by earning the high school equivalency diploma.

-When determining initial placement for GED[®] Preparation for social studies or science, placement should be based on the reading assessment.
-A student may be placed in the GED[®] Comprehensive course number if the student scores at or above a NRS ABE Level of 5 or higher on an eligible test subject area (Reading and/or Mathematics).
-See Table 2 for a summary of the placement policy for each GED course type.
+When determining initial placement for GED® Preparation for social studies or science, placement should be based on the reading assessment.
+A student may be placed in the GED® Comprehensive course number if the student scores at or above a NRS ABE Level of 5 or higher on an eligible test subject area (Reading and/or Mathematics).